These Are the Best (and Worst) Foods for a Healthy Brain

 Nuts and seeds are also a great source of vitamin E, which is "naturally found in parts of the brain that are linked to memory, vision, and language development," says Kuchan.
 Furthermore, it has been shown that "higher levels of vitamin E correspond with less cognitive decline as you get older," says Calapai.
 As a great daily snack, reach for an ounce of walnuts, hazelnuts, Brazil nuts, almonds, cashews, peanuts, sunflower seeds, or nonhydrogenated nut butter like peanut butter, almond butter, or tahini.
 Avocados are high in vitamin E as well.

-DHA is a specific type of omega-3 fatty acid that is "associated with an improved ability to access and use information," says Kuchan.
+DHA is a specific type of omega-3 fatty acid "associated with an improved ability to access and use information," says Kuchan.
 It is hard for the body to extract DHA from nuts, but Dow says that seafood makes the nutrient very accessible.
 "Some fish needs to be wild caught to ensure it's high in [DHA] but low in mercury (e.g., salmon)," he says.
 "But others are high in [DHA] and low in mercury even when farm-raised (e.g., rainbow trout, arctic char)."
 In addition, seafood is another excellent source of vitamin E.

 Great news: Your morning upper is actually doing wonders for your brain.
 "The combination of antioxidants in coffee and tea along with a moderate dose of caffeine is neuroprotective," Dow explains.
 "That's why people who have three small cups of coffee a day have significantly less dementia."